 DISCUSSION

-Planting distance and cultivar type o growth characters
+Planting distance and cultivar type on growth characters

 Generally, plant spacing did not induce any significant effect on any of the growth parameters measured, including the number of leaves and number of branches per plant.
 The number of leaves per plant was observed to increase commensurately with the increase in the number of weeks.
 The insignificance of spacing and variety on leaf number may be attributed primarily to the erect growth habit of the cultivars utilized in this study.
-This finding aligns with the observations of Mahjoub et al. (2004) and Naim et al. (2010), who suggested that the spreading nature of some cultivars may compensate for narrow within-row spacing.
+This finding aligns? with the observations of Mahjoub et al. (2004) and Naim et al. (2010), who suggested that the spreading nature of some cultivars may compensate for narrow within-row spacing.
 However, this result contradicts reports by Malami and Sama’ila (2012) and Naim and Jabereldar (2010), who found that increasing plant spacing significantly increased the number of leaves per plant.
-The current study’s observation of no significant varietal influence on leaf number is consistent with the findings of Lum et al. (2018), yet contradicts reports by Mahjoub et al. (2004).
+The current study’s observation of no significant varietal influence on leaf number is consistent with the findings of Lum et al. (2018), yet contradicts? reports by Mahjoub et al. (2004).

 Similarly, the number of branches per plant was not significantly affected by the planting distance.
 This outcome is consistent with prior research by Augustine (2018) and Naim et al. (2010).
 The lack of a significant interaction between variety and plant spacing on the number of branches per plant is also supported by the second trial conducted by Lum et al. (2018).
 The general insignificance of plant spacing on branching may be attributed to the growth habit of the cowpea genotypes used.
 Contradictory findings, however, have been reported by Worku et al. (2018), who observed that plant spacing significantly affected the number of branches per plant.
 Furthermore, the lack of a significant varietal effect on the number of branches contradicts the findings of Mahjoub et al. (2004).